Annual Renewal Process

-As of April 1st, 2016, the College will only accept renewal payment through our on-line system, unless there are extenuating circumstances necessitating a request to pay manually.
-For further information and assistance, ensure that contact is made to one of the Administrators of the College at 647-962-7708 at least 30-45 days prior to your renewal date to avoid any late penalties.
+As of April 1st, 2016, the College will only accept annual renewal through our on-line system, unless there are extenuating circumstances necessitating a request to pay manually.
+For further information and assistance, ensure that contact is made to one of the College Administrators at firstname.lastname@example.org or by phone at 647-962-7708 at least 30-45 days prior to your renewal date to avoid any late penalties.
 Please note that an administrative fee will apply for all manual payments.

 Click here to go to the member profile login to complete registration renewal for the on-line renewal option.

 All registrants are notified by the College of pending registration renewal by automatic notice at 90, 60 and 5 days to their renewal dates.

 Failure to comply with all annual registration requirements prior to the registration expiry date listed in each registrants profile will result in immediate administrative suspension of registration and penalty assessed.
 Registration status will be listed as ‘Administrative Suspension’ on the public registry until the all requirements of renewal are resolved.
 Failure to comply with the outstanding registration maintenance requirements within the 60 day administrative suspension period will result in immediate registration suspension.
 Appropriate fees, completion of the Jurisprudence education module; completion of the Standards of Practice Education module (when updated) and successful completion of the competency examination may be required to reinstatement registration.